 Create your Domain Record

-Unlike the Email CNAME, which is added to CRM under DNS Settings within ClickDimensions Settings, Web Content CNAMEs are added to the Domain record that you created for web tracking.
+Unlike the Email CNAME, which is added to Dynamics under DNS Settings within ClickDimensions Settings, Web Content CNAMEs are added to the Domain record that you created for web tracking.

 Go Settings & Support > Domains